elucian/bee/draft/generic.md

 ## Generic Rules

-A generic rule is using a variable type.
+A generic rule is using a type parameter.

 **pattern**
 ```